JimDesu/basis-lang/spec.md

 The originating-frame deferred-retirement rule of §4.12 applies: the frame holding the payload value cannot retire until consumption, but the `@` and `@!` blocks fire at the failure-exit moment (before consumption).

+Frame retirement is the outermost instance of scope-exit cleanup: the frame is the outermost scope (§3.17), and R10—R11 describe its boundary.
+The identical cleanup — fire `@` on every exit and `@!` on failure exits in reverse registration order, discharge pending obligations, reclaim storage — fires at each inner `.scope` boundary via `scopepop` (R5), scoped there to the hooks registered within the `.scope`, the obligations owned by its scope-local bindings, and its scope-local storage.
+The distinction at an inner boundary: the frame does not retire — on a success exit control proceeds to the `.scope`'s next sibling, and on a failure exit the unconsumed failure propagates to the next outer scope (ultimately reaching frame exit, R11).

 ### F.3 Frame Model

 A *frame* is the operational unit corresponding to a single command invocation.
 Each frame has: